The cARTwheels program is on hiatus for FY 2021-22

 How We Make Funding Decisions

 cARTwheels grants will be selected based on the following criteria.
 Additionally, priority will be given to applicants in Tier 1 counties and applicants that have not received cARTwheels grants during the most recent grant cycle.

-- A record of strong partnership between a venue, the schools, and the organizations comprising the host team.
+- A record of strong partnership and planning between a venue, the schools, and the organizations comprising the host team.

 - School and/or district commitment to professional development for teachers.

 - Commitment of the host site team to participate in all aspects of the program.

 - Financial commitment for program costs not covered by the Arts Council grant, including venue costs and student transportation to performances.

 - Ability to take on local responsibility for the program.

 - Efficiency of routing and tour scheduling.

 How to Apply

 - Identify the host team (school representatives, a venue partner and/or a sponsor such as a local arts council).
 Include the names of organizations and the primary staff that will organize the cARTwheels program in your community.

 - Explain how cARTwheels fits into the overall plan for professional development for school personnel in the coming year.
 Include information about how you will promote and encourage attendance at the teacher workshop.

 - Indicate your preference between the artistic companies and why you have made that choice.
 Please be aware that the Arts Council will make every effort to honor your choice; however, we award grants based on many factors, including efficiency and scheduling.
 Indicating a preference does not guarantee award of that specific company.